|

 Tasik Kenyir in ulu Terengganu is the largest man-made lake in south east Asia.
 When the area was flooded with water between 1978 and 1985, most of the hilltops and highlands remained above water level, thus creating about 340 man-made islands.
 Before the creation of the lake, there were probably several caves accessible and some were of archaeological importance.
 However when the area was flooded, most of the caves were lost underwater.
 Batu Tok Bidan cave in Gunung Bewah was one of those.
 Prior to its disappearance, archaeologists had discovered Neolithic artifacts such as kitchen utensils, stone adzes and pottery sherds.
 Mollusc shells with the tips broken off suggests the site was frequently used as a shelter in the prehistoric past.
 Even a Neolithic burial was found, with broken pottery laid at the foot of the deceased.
 The Neolithic or New Stone Age era occurred roughly 10,000 years ago.
 The cave was probably adjacent to two well-known routes used by the aborigines in prehistoric times through Terengganu to Sungai Tembling.
 The cave was first dug in 1959 by R.Noone, and later by Malaysian Historical Society in 1976.

 In Feb 2010 the media announced the discovery of human skeletal remains believed to be from the Mesolithic Age in Bewah Cave.
 Initial estimates are put at 8,000 and 11,000 years old.
 Pottery was also found.
 The digs are ongoing.
 On Mar 10 Bernama reported that the skeletal remains are confirmed to be 16,000 years old.
 If this is correct, that makes them older than Perak Man.
 But the same report also says that Perak Man is 13,000 years!
 Also filed on page.
+In Aug 2011 Bernama reported that Bewah Man is now 13,400 years old.
+However no scientific papers seem to have been published.
+The Bewah remains continued to make the news in Sept and there are plans to build more tourist facilities.
+However the sex of the skeleton was unknown, but local researchers suggest it is a woman.
+There was also talk of a geo-park.
+See s.
+In Feb 2012 the media reported the discovery of a second prehistoric skeleton, also in Gua Bewah, and not far from where the first skeleton was found.
+See s 2012.

 KELANTAN

 Kelantan is the state north of Terengganu.
-In Apr 2010 there was a report on the Negrito aborigines, or Orang Asli, indicating that the Negritos’ history dates back 10,000 years.
-In Aug 2011 an article in The Star revealed that the Kelantan Malays are the oldest in the peninsula and their presence was said to have been traced back to 60,000 years (also filed on s).
+In Apr 2010 there was a report on the Negrito aborigines, or Orang Asli, indicating that the Negritos history dates back 10,000 years.
+In Aug 2011 an article in The Star revealed that the Kelantan Malays are the oldest in the peninsula and their presence was said to have been traced back to 60,000 years (also filed on s). |

-An older discovery in Malaysia is a 40,000 year old human skull found in Niah Cave in Sarawak in 1958.
+NIAH, SARAWAK An older discovery in Malaysia is a 40,000 year old human skull found in Niah Cave in Sarawak in 1958.
 It is thought to be female.
 Since then archaeologists have continued to make important finds in Niah which reveal a period of human activity in the cave dating around 50,000 years ago.

 In June 2007 six Neolithic skeletal remains were found in Gua Kain Hitam near the Painted Cave in Niah, Sarawak, by a joint team led by Associate Professor Stephen Chia of USM.
 These are the most important finds in 50 years.
 See fuller report with photos on SEArch .

+A short clip of Niah Cave by BBC Earth News.
 Niah was nominated as a World Heritage Site in mid 2010.
 Read more on Sarawak org, also on s.
 There is an Archaeology Museum at Niah.

 The Niah skull are the oldest human bones known in Malaysia.

-Some of Japan's oldest human bone fragments were found in a cave on Ishigaki Island in Okinawa Prefecture between 2007 and 2009.
-They date to between 15,000 and 20,000 years old, the country’s Paleolithic Period.
+Other human remains from Asia: Some of Japan's oldest human bone fragments were found in a cave on Ishigaki Island in Okinawa Prefecture between 2007 and 2009.
+They date to between 15,000 and 20,000 years old, the countrys Paleolithic Period.
 The bones include fragments of the skull of a man aged in his 20s to 30s, bone from the foot of an adult of unknown gender, and bone from the calf of an adult male.
 Radiocarbon-dating found that the skull is about 20,000 years old, the foot bone about 18,000 years old and the calf bone about 15,000 years old.
 See more on Japan Today 5 Feb 2010.
+In China, the partial skeleton from Tianyuandong, northern China, is dated to ~ 40 ka, as is the partial cranium from Laibin, southern China.
+So these are comparable to the Niah skull.
+In June 2012 archaeologists in Sri Lanka reported the discovery of a skeleton that is 37,000 years old.
+Balangoda man was found in a cave along with food items and tools.

+In Aug 2012 a paper published in PNAS revealed the discovery (in 2009) of a partial human skull from a cave in north Laos, dated at 46,000 and 63,000 years old.
+This is older than the Niah skull.
+It also potentially changes the idea of how early humans migrated from Africa to Australia.
+In 2010 a complete human mandible was also found.
+These discoveries in Tam Pa Ling provide the first evidence for the presence of early modern humans in mainland Southeast Asia, at least by 46ka, and maybe 63ka.
+A paper was published in April 2015.
 In Oct 2015 it was announced that from 47 fossil human teeth found in a cave in south China, scientists now think Homo sapiens had gone into Asia earlier than first thought.
 The teeth were dated at 80,000 to 120,000 years old.
 This is the earliest evidence of modern humans outside of Africa.
 This also means humans were in Asia before going to Europe.
 The cave is Fuyan Cave in Hunan province Daoxian county.
 Until this discovery it was thought that Homo sapiens hadn't gone to Asia until 50,000 years ago.
 Homo sapiens first appeared in east Africa about 200,000 years ago.
 See Nature.

-Scientists such as anthropologists and archaeologists have always wondered how the first people reached the islands of southeast Asia.
+Arrival in SE Asia Scientists such as anthropologists and archaeologists have always wondered how the first people reached the islands of southeast Asia.
 Niah, on Borneo was inhabited 40,000-50,000 years ago, and Tabon Cave on the island of Palawan, southwest Philippines at roughly the same time (47 ± 11 ka).
 More recently the Luzon foot from Callao cave in the Philippines has been dated at 67,000 years old.
 It was found in 2007.
 This shows that people had settled on Luzon, the largest and northernmost major island in the Philippines, at least 67,000 years ago.
 And stone tools older than the Luzon foot bone have also been found recently on Sulawesi and Timor.
 However it is now not certain if the Luzon Foot fossils are actually Homo sapiens, read more here.

-However Malaysia’s archaeological past is older than this (but is not directly cave related).
+However Malaysias archaeological past is older than this (but is not directly cave related).

 In Apr 2012 the media reported the discovery of a 235,000 year old Palaeolithic site in Sabah, found in 2003.
 If these dates are accurate, it would show that humans settled in Borneo much earlier than previously thought,.

-Cave archaeology in Peninsular Malaysia started in the 1880’s, pioneered by scientists with an interest in geology.
+General archaeology in Malaysia Cave archaeology in Peninsular Malaysia started in the 1880s, pioneered by scientists with an interest in geology.
 Gua Cha in Kelantan was one of the first sites dug, and revealed a Hoabinhian (10,000- 3,000 BC) occupation and burial site.
 Several caves in the same area along the Nenggiri and Galas rivers in ulu Kelantan have revealed archaeological relics.
 Perlis and Pahang are other states that also have caves of archaeological interest.

 Caves in Sabah, at Bantuong, are known to have been occupied by Man from 17,000 years ago.
 Wooden coffins, dating to the 14th century have been found in many caves in Sabah.
 Balambangan Island off Kudat has limestone caves where 16,000 year old artefacts were found by researchers from the Malaysian Archaeological Research Centre (PPAM) of Universiti Sains Malaysia (USM) in August 1997, see WWF report.
 The Star mentioned Balambangan cave drawings may be Malaysia's oldest, but gave no date.

-There are not many cave paintings in Malaysia.
+Cave paintings There are not many cave paintings in Malaysia.
 The oldest known only date back to about 2000 years (unconfirmed), at Gua Tambun, near Ipoh.
 They are not actually in a cave, but on a cliff face, and sadly nothing has been done to protect the drawings which are exposed to bright sun, monsoon rain, wind and humidity.
 The possibly Neolithic paintings were discovered in 1959 and first reports mention some 25-30 drawings of animals and people, but there are in fact a lot more.
 The paintings are red and orange in colour, and are made from haematite (ochre).
 In Jan 2009 some researchers from USM studied the site and the team erected scaffolding to access the paintings and one researcher used a polecam.
-They made some new discoveries including a number of ‘new’ motifs, resulting in a total count of just over 500 distinct rock art elements, spread over ten distinct panels, making Gua Tambun one of the largest rock art sites in Malaysia, if not the largest.
+They made some new discoveries including a number of new motifs, resulting in a total count of just over 500 distinct rock art elements, spread over ten distinct panels, making Gua Tambun one of the largest rock art sites in Malaysia, if not the largest.
 A paper has been published but the age of the paintings is still not known.
 This research was part of a MA thesis.
 In May 2012 Gua Tambun was declared a national heritage.
 But the site was still not protected and suffered more vandalism in 2016.

-In April 2012 The Star reported that the cave drawings at Balambangan Island "are believed to be the oldest in Malaysia”.
+In April 2012 The Star reported that the cave drawings at Balambangan Island "are believed to be the oldest in Malaysia.
 I don't know the dates.

 Other ochre paintings in southeast Asia include those at the famous Padah-Lin Cave in the Taunggyi district of Myanmar.
 They are Neolithic (maybe 11,000 years old).
 In Maros in Sulawesi, Indonesia, are the hand stencils and pig drawings in Leang Leang and other caves, dated by Glover to between c.31,000-20,000 BP.
 In southern Sumatra only one site is known to contain (Neolithic) paintings, Gua Harimau.
 Thailand has several examples, especially along the Thai-Myanmar border, in Petchabuan Range in central Thailand and along the Mekong in Nakhon Sawan Province.
 In Mulu, Black Hand Cave (found 2010) contains black colour hand prints, but they are thought to be modern and probably graffiti, maybe by nest collectors.
 Black Hand is next to Stone Horse rear entrance.